lonesome-data/CY3650-Project/README.md

 In the terminal, execute `jupyter notebook`.

-Then open the notebook `NLP_FB_live_coding.ipynb` and we're ready to get coding.
+Then open the notebook `CY3650_NLP.ipynb` and we're ready to get coding.
 Enjoy.

 ### Code